American Association of Neuroscience Nurses

 The World Federation of Neuroscience Nurses (WFNN) is an international neuroscience nursing organization dedicated to the promotion and development of neuroscience nursing throughout the world.
 WFNN has 13 member organizations (including AANN), representing 18 countries and approximately 7,000 nurses, on six continents.

 In October 2018, ABNN joined the Professional Certification Coalition (PCC).
 The PCC is a nonprofit association founded in July 2018 to address legislative initiatives that affect professional certification programs and those who hold private certification credentials.
 The PCC's activities on behalf of members include development of research and white papers on the value of private professional certification programs and the effects of legislation affecting professional certification and occupational licensing; liaising with stakeholders supporting or opposing such legislation to educate them about the Coalition's positions and to advocate for elimination of harmful language in proposed or model legislation; and ongoing monitoring and analysis of state legislative activity in this area.
 The Coalition will also engage in advocacy campaigns and provide members with resources and tools to advocate to legislators regarding pending legislation that affects professional certification.
-In the first fiscal year, the PCC analyzed and tracked more than 80 bills that were introduced in 38 states.
+In the most recent fiscal year, the PCC analyzed and tracked more than 132 bills that were introduced in 46 states.
 Click the image on the right to view a list of accomplishments and a prospectus for the coming year.